 Welcome to the OWASP Riyadh chapter homepage.
 OWASP (The Open Web Application Security Project) is a worldwide not-for-profit organisation focused on improving the security of software.
 With over 200 local Chapters worldwide and 45,000+ volunteers OWASP’s open community is dedicated to enabling organisations and individuals to develop and maintain applications that can be trusted.
 OWASP’s meet-ups, tools, standards, guidelines, documents and forums are free and open to anyone interested in improving application security.
-The chapter leader is Aatif Khan, the event organizer is Rayed Almutiry and the chapter co-ordinator is Hala Ehab.
+The chapter leaders are Aatif Khan and Rayed Almutiry.

 Follow chapter news on LinkedIn | Twitter | [Telegram] - @owaspriyadh